akka/akka/akka-docs/scala/dataflow.rst

 The ``flow`` method acts as the delimiter of dataflow expressions (this also neatly aligns with the concept of delimited continuations), and flow-expressions compose.
-At this point you might wonder what the ``flow``-construct brings to the table that for-comprehensions don't, and that is the use of the CPS plugin that makes the look _look like_ it is synchronous, but in reality is asynchronous and non-blocking.
+At this point you might wonder what the ``flow``-construct brings to the table that for-comprehensions don't, and that is the use of the CPS plugin that makes the *look like* it is synchronous, but in reality is asynchronous and non-blocking.
 The result of a call to ``flow`` is a Future with the resulting value of the flow.

 To be able to use the ``flow`` method, you need to import: